StainedMentor/Who-Am-I/docs/interface/utilis.md

 - **Aga:** Creative INFJ involved in game mode development, scoreboard, level progression, and overall application design.
 - **Oliwer & Kuba:** Roles not specified in the readme.

-### Additional Information:

-For more details on gameplay, characters, and development insights, visit the [GitHub repository](https://github.com/StainedMentor/Who-Am-I).

----

-This readme provides an overview of the Streamlit cyberpunk personality test app, highlighting its features, contributors, and setup instructions for local deployment.